grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 [`http.batch()`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-http/batch) call in a VU can make.
 If you have a `batch()` call that you've given 20 URLs to the _same_ hostname and `--batch-per-host` is set to 5, then the VU will make 5 requests right away in parallel and queue the rest, executing them as soon as a previous request is done and a slot opens.
 This will not run more request in parallel then the value of `batch`.
-Available in both the `k6 run` and the `k6 cloud` commands
+Available in both the `k6 run` and the `k6 cloud run` commands

 | Env                 | CLI                | Code / Config file | Default |
 | ------------------- | ------------------ | ------------------ | ------- |